-3.1 Notice of Intent to Challenge - Due July 15, 2022
+3.1 Notice of Intent to Challenge - Due August 7, 2023

 The intent of the "Notice of Intent to Challenge" process is to encourage parties to resolve differences, such as overlapping project areas, prior to the beginning of the Challenge process.
-Challengers are required to submit a notice of intent to challenge no later than five days following publication of the application(s) to the Commission website.
-The Notice of Intent to Challenge must be provided both to the NBBP applicant against which the challenge shall be brought and to the Nebraska Public Service Commission by July 15, 2022.
+The Notice of Intent to Challenge must be provided both to the NBBP applicant against which the challenge shall be brought and to the Nebraska Public Service Commission by August 7, 2023, in order for a subsequent formal challenge to be considered.
 The submission of a Notice of Intent to Challenge does not require a party to submit a challenge.
 Please refer to the template "Notice of Intent to Challenge" on our website.

-3.2 Detailed Challenges Due September 2, 2022
+3.2 Detailed Challenges Due September 15, 2023

-A challenging provider may, within 60 days after the publication notice on the Commission's website, submit to the Commission, on forms provided by the Commission, a challenge to an application containing information demonstrating that at the time of submitting the challenge:
+A challenging provider may submit to the Commission, on forms provided by the Commission, a challenge to an application containing information demonstrating that at the time of submitting the challenge:

-- (a) the provider provides or has begun construction to provide a broadband network in the proposed project area with access to the Internet at speeds equal to or greater than 100Mbps/20Mbps, or - (b) the provider provides broadband service through a broadband network in or proximate to the proposed project area and the provider commits to complete construction of broadband infrastructure and provide a broadband network to the proposed project area with access to Internet at speeds equal to or greater than 100/20 Mbps within 18 months after the date grant awards are made.
+(a) the provider provides or has begun construction to provide a broadband network in the proposed project area with access to the Internet at speeds equal to or greater than 100Mbps/20Mbps, or

+(b) the provider provides broadband service through a broadband network in or proximate to the proposed project area and the provider commits to complete construction of broadband infrastructure and provide a broadband network to the proposed project area with access to Internet at speeds equal to or greater than 100/20 Mbps within 18 months after the date grant awards are made.